Bethlehem, NC Demographics

 A map of Bethlehem's Population by Race

-Of the 776 places in North Carolina, Bethlehem is the 183rd most populous.
+Bethlehem is ranked the 205th most populous place in North Carolina, out of 776 places.
 This ranking is based on the Census definition of a place, which includes incorporated places like cities, towns, and villages, as well as unincorporated census-designated places (CDPs).
+Bethlehem was ranked the 183rd most populous place in the 2020 Census.

 Bethlehem's White Population